Scaling regimes for unsteady diffusion across particle-stabilized fluid interfaces

 The results from our transient approach are consistent with Berg's steady-state solutions: both frameworks predict that diffusive transport is significantly hindered for very high surface coverage \citep{berg1993random}.
-Yet, our transient approach is especially important for well-covered interfaces, where the timescale $t_L$, marking the onset of bulk-dominated diffusion, can exceed the layer diffusion timescale $a^2/D_L$ by multiple orders of magnitude.
+Yet, a transient approach is especially important for well-covered interfaces, where the timescale $t_L$, marking the onset of bulk-dominated diffusion, can exceed the layer diffusion timescale $a^2/D_L$ by multiple orders of magnitude.
 As a result, transients may persist throughout all experimentally relevant time scales, rendering steady-state assumptions invalid.
-This time-resolved perspective quantitatively distinguishes between experiments with and without long-term transport hindrance, thus resolving the contrasting observations in the literature.
-Our work provides a unifying framework for mass transfer across particle-laden interfaces, including emulsions, evaporating drops, and dissolving bubbles.
+This time-resolved perspective qualitatively distinguishes between experiments with and without long-term transport hindrance.
+While such a simplified model cannot capture the full transient dynamics of each system, \textcolor{black}{the results highlight the major effect of diffusion to explain} the contrasting observations in the literature.
+As a future direction, more accurate models including specific physico-chemical properties of emulsions, evaporating drops, or dissolving bubbles will enable more quantitative descriptions of mass transfer across complex interfaces.
 More broadly, the model is generally applicable to other complex interfaces ubiquitous in nature and technology.